A CSRF in Nokia with a Referer Bypass

 Step 1 - Testing for CSRF #

-While testing, I noticed that the delete functionality wasn’t using any CSRF tokens to protect against CSRF.
-Therefore, I started testing for CSRF.
-The CSRF exploit was unsuccessful, so I had to start testing for bypasses.
+While testing, I noticed that the account deletion functionality wasn’t using any CSRF tokens to protect against CSRF, so I started testing for CSRF.
+The CSRF exploit was unsuccessful, so I had to start testing different bypasses.

-When I tried deleting my account without the referer header, the site displayed an error.
-This suggests that the site relies on referer based CSRF protection, which can be bypassed using methods like ATTACKER_IP/csrf.html?nokia.com.
+When I attempted to delete my account without the referer header, the site displayed an error.
+This suggests that the site relies on referer based CSRF protection, which can be bypassed using methods like this URL:

 Step 2 - Crafting the CSRF Document #